syntevo/docs/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 This opens the **Add Hosting Provider** dialog and prompts for an access token.

 Use a [Personal Access Token (PAT)](#setup-via-personal-access-token) to connect SmartGit to Azure DevOps.
+For Azure DevOps Services (Cloud), SmartGit accepts a PAT pasted directly into the **Token** field.
+Leave the **Organization** field empty for a PAT with access to all accessible organizations.
+For an organization-scoped PAT, enter the organization's name in **Organization**.
+The name must match the PAT's organization access scope.

 > [!WARNING]
 > Azure DevOps OAuth is deprecated by Microsoft.